-Built form in the precinct will change significantly recognition of the strategic prominence of the location and relative lack of constraints to development.
-The interface with surrounding areas is important, however, increased height of buildings in the precinct is unlikely to have a significant impact established residential areas to the west, largely due to the fact that that these residences a significant distance away, and on the west of the rail line.
+Built form in the precinct will significantly change in recognition of the strategic prominence of the location and relative lack of constraints to development.
+The interface with surrounding areas is important, however, increased height of buildings in the precinct is unlikely to have a significant impact on established residential areas to the west, largely due to the fact that these residences a significant distance are away, and on the west of the rail line.
 With these comments, the issue of building height is considered in relation to specific parts of the precinct: